-- 12 ounce package of whole grain pasta
+- 1 (12 ounce) package whole grain penne

 - 2 tablespoons red wine vinegar

-- 1 small garlic clove, minced or ⅛ teaspoon garlic powder
+- 1 small garlic clove, minced or 1/8 tsp garlic powder

 - 1 teaspoon oregano

-- In a salad bowl, combine the pasta, string beans, cherry tomatoes, canellini beans and red onion.
+In a salad bowl, combine the pasta and green bean mixture with cherry tomatoes, cannellini beans and red onion.

 In another small mixing bowl, add red wine vinegar, olive oil, dijon mustard, garlic, oregano and sea salt, and whisk until emulsified.
 Pour dressing over pasta; toss and refrigerate for 1-2 hours until chilled or overnight.